Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 There are two different families of bacteria: pathogenic bacteria, the kind that causes food-related illness, and spoilage bacteria, the kind of bacteria that causes foods to deteriorate and develop unpleasant odors, tastes, and textures.

-Pathogenic bacteria can proliferate in the temperature range between 40 and 140 °F, but they do not generally affect the taste, smell, or appearance of food.
+Pathogenic bacteria can proliferate in the temperature range between 40 and 140 °F, but they do not generally affect food’s taste, smell, or appearance.
 In other words, one cannot tell that bacteria is present.

 • Food left too long on the counter may be dangerous to eat but could look fine.